Today is your lucky day!

 I’m being serious here.
-You’re going to be grateful that you found this particular blog post because I’m going to give you what I believe to be the secret to closing more sales.
+You’re going to be grateful that you found this article because I’m going to share one of the most effective techniques for closing more sales.

 This assumptive strategy works on two levels:

-Lets quickly learn how this tactic works and then get to some concrete examples.
+Let’s quickly learn how this tactic works and then get to some concrete examples.